 If you’re clueless as to what to bring on a long flight, or it’s your first time flying, then here’s a list of travel accessories for long flights that you should get your hands on.

 Flights may feel even longer if you don’t have the essentials to make them comfortable and even enjoyable.
 How can you survive hours of sitting without headphones or earpods?
 You really shouldn’t have to.

 What will you need for a great nap while on a plane?
 Or how can you beat jet lag so you can enjoy your honeymoon?

 Topping the list of travel essentials for long flights are headphones.
 It can be hard to survive any long trip without a set.

 Listen to your favorite songs or podcasts while looking at the clouds, or use yours to listen to any inflight entertainment or movies.
-Noise cancelling headphones are fantastic for flying as they help drown out the noise of the plane and allow you to relax in your seat.
+Noise canceling headphones are fantastic for flying as they help drown out the noise of the plane and allow you to relax in your seat.

 Sometimes a flight can be a bit hectic.
 Babies crying, sounds of seats moving, the flight attendant delivering drinks and snacks, and the collective murmur of fellow passengers can really lower the quality of your sleep.
 Or, not even allow you to.

 That’s why if you don’t have noise-canceling headphones along, you’ll want to consider bringing earplugs to block out the noise and have your much-deserved peace and quiet for the rest of the flight.

 Some airlines give away eye masks for their passengers but some don’t.
 Just to be sure that you have something to use, you should bring your own so that you can beat jet lag early.